doanhtu07/my-terminal-dotfiles/bootstrap/setup-windows/README.md

 # A mini script to setup environment on Windows

-For Windows, we will use a mix of WSL and PowerShell for different tools
+For Windows, we will setup a mix of WSL and PowerShell for different tools

 - WSL is for neovim, tmux, and other Linux-native applications
-- PowerShell is for Wezterm and window management apps
+- PowerShell is for wezterm and window management tool

 Thus, we will setup these 2 environments independently as if they are 2 different machines

-You will need to clone this repo to both your PowerShell and WSL environments
+You will need to clone this repo to both your PowerShell and WSL environments and manage them separately

 # Base requirements